Fremlin's Brewery: Expansion

 Following Ralph Fremlin's death in 1910, the brewery was briefly run by his brother Richard until his death five years later.
 After World War I, it was necessary to revisit company policy, so a private limited company, Fremlin Bros Ltd was formed in 1920.
 The company reverted to the pub trade, buying up smaller breweries around Kent, and the Harris Browne Brewery in Barnet and Adams Brewery in Halstead, Essex.
 Fremlin's had become Kent's largest brewery by the mid-20th century, having acquired around 800 pubs and other licensed premises.
 In 1949, the company bought out George Beer & Rigden in Faversham, along with its production plant.
 It closed in 1954, with all brewing taking place in Maidstone, but reopened in 1961 to meet demand.
 In 1960, Fremlin's bought Frederick Leney & Sons of Wateringbury, taking over their brewery and 189 pubs.

 Decline

 In 1967, Fremlin's were bought out by Whitbread, who closed the Maidstone premises to brewing on 15 September 1972.
 It remained in use as a depot in the 1970s, before closing entirely.
 In 1978, much of the brewery's infrastructure connecting it to the River Medway was demolished in order to construct St Peter's Bridge and the A229 diversion around Maidstone town centre.
 The remainder of the Earl Street brewery was demolished in 1980.

 The Earl Street site is now part of Fremlin Walk, a shopping centre.
 The Faversham plant remained open for some years afterwards, producing Whitbread Trophy beer.
 It closed in 1990.
 A Tesco store now occupies much of the site.
 The Wateringbury site closed down in 1981, but later reopened as a distribution centre for Whitbread.

+Whitbread revived the name on several pubs in Kent in the 1980s, and revived some Fremlins ales, but the name was dropped in the late 1990s.